The True Impact of Location on Home Value: Beyond the Basics

 Ease of Access vs. Higher Traffic

-In communities like Brier Creek or Cary's Preston, homes near the main entrance offer convenience but may experience more through-traffic.
-This can be a pro or con depending on the buyer's preferences.
+In premier master-planned communities like Brier Creek or Cary's Preston, homes near the main entrance provide unmatched convenience but may experience a constant flow of vehicles.
+This can be a significant advantage for some buyers and a deal-breaker for others, making it a crucial point of consideration during the property selection process.

 Club House Proximity: Social Hub or Noise Source?